+The implementation details of R- and DR-learners are deferred to $\mathsection$\ref{sec:rdr} in the Appendix.
 Both learners offer robustness against nuisance model misspecification and fit naturally into our estimation purpose of $\Delta(\cdot)$.
 In this work, we consider both approaches as benchmark estimators for the shift function $\Delta(\cdot)$, and employ nonparametric ML regressors (\emph{e.g.}, random forests, deep neural networks, and XGBoost) to capture heterogeneous structures of $\Delta(\cdot)$ across the query space.

 The sample-splitting could be further employed into R- and DR-learners as discussed in \citep{nie2021quasi,kennedy2023towards} to avoid potential biases brought by nuisance function training through ML algorithms.
 We omit the details only for simplicity, and note that the sample splitting could be straightforwardly incorporated into our method.
 We refer interested readers to the aforementioned two papers and, \emph{e.g.}, \citet{chernozhukov2018double} for further discussions.